 Whilst TORs are not generally used for road traffic collisions, they may be issued if another offence, such as driving without insurance, has been committed.

-What happens when you receive a TOR
+What happens when you receive a traffic offence report (TOR)?

 A police officer will issue a TOR at the roadside.
 They will ask for your address which should be one that you can guarantee you can receive correspondence from us.

 You do not need to do anything when you are issued with the TOR.
 The officer will submit the TOR to the Traffic Process Unit, who will decide on the most appropriate way to deal with the alleged offence.
 The Traffic Process Unit will then write to you at the address you have nominated.